 Stephen R. Stinson

-Stinson joined the Foundation in 1995, and worked in the former Mental Health Program, where he gained experience with the MacArthur model of research networks and with the actual scientific networks on mental health and human development.
-Prior to joining the MacArthur Foundation, Stinson was a professional fund-raiser for healthcare and educational organizations, including Loyola University Chicago, where he served as Director of Foundation Relations.
-Stinson received master’s degrees in philosophy and in pastoral studies from Loyola University Chicago.
-He received bachelor’s degrees in philosophy and English literature from the University of Tennessee, where he currently serves on the Office of Research & Engagement External Advisory Council.
-Stinson maintains memberships in the American Philosophical Association, the Society for Phenomenology and Existential Philosophy, and the Public Philosophy Network.
+Stephen received master’s degrees in philosophy and in pastoral studies from Loyola University Chicago.
+He received bachelor’s degrees in philosophy and English literature from the University of Tennessee, where he currently serves on the University of Tennessee External Advisory Council.
+He maintains memberships in the American Philosophical Association, the Society for Phenomenology and Existential Philosophy, and the Public Philosophy Network.
 He studied graphic design at the School of the Art Institute of Chicago.